flyingmachine/brave-clojure-web/content/10-writing-macros.md

 ; => (clojure.core/+ 1 2)
 ```

-We'll dive into the implications of this later.
-For now, just don't be
+This helps you avoid name collisions, a topic we'll go over later.
+For
-surprised when you see fully qualified symbols.
+now, just don't be surprised when you see fully qualified symbols.

 The other difference between quoting and syntax-quoting is that the
 latter allows you to *unquote* forms with the tilde, `~`.
 Unquoting a